 Should municipalities check the temperature of their employees when they come to work?

 Prior to the commencement of each work shift, pre-screening, including temperature checks and a health survey, shall be required to verify each employee has no symptoms of respiratory illness (fever, cough, and/or shortness of breath).
 At the present time non-contact thermometers are in short supply, however employers shall immediately order, and use their best efforts to obtain, thermometers in order to conduct routine temperature checks.
-For more information, refer to addendum 12 of the executive order.
+For more information, refer to the Agency of Commerce and Community Development guidance.